TOEFL Study Guide

 - Deducing ideas and arriving at accurate conclusions based on the presented material

 - Identifying changes in topic in conversations or lectures, as well as recognizing introductions and conclusions in lectures (Connecting and Synthesizing Information)

 The listening section is your second test milestone that follows the reading section.
 What the listening test feels like:

-- The audio is played, (which you will listen to using headphones,) and will be accompanied by pictures on the computer screen to help you visualize the conversations between speakers in their specific roles.
+- The audio is played (which you will listen to using headphones).
+Pictures will accompany it on the computer screen to help you visualize the conversations between speakers in their specific roles.

 - You can hear as well as see each question and the answer choices.